Ford Overdrive Light Flashing (7 Reasons With Troubleshoot)

 2. Faulty VSS sensor:

 VSS stands for vehicle speed sensor.
-The overdrive system is related to the number of IBM readings of your vehicle.
+The overdrive system is related to ECU speed and RPM data of your vehicle.
 If the speed sensor is malfunctioning, the RPM rating will not be proper.

 When that happens, the overdrive light will start flashing.